-Congress Overturns Trump's National Emergency Declaration To Build The Wall
+Trump Vows Veto After Congress Blocks His Order To Build Border Wall

-The Republican-controlled Senate approved a resolution to terminate President Trump's national emergency declaration at the U.S. Mexico border, putting Congress on a path to its first veto confrontation with the Trump administration.
+The Republican-controlled Senate approved a resolution to terminate President Trump's national emergency declaration at the U.S.-Mexico border, putting Congress on a path to its first veto confrontation with the Trump administration.

+Shortly after the vote, President Trump tweeted, "VETO!"
+Neither chamber mustered the two-thirds support required to override a presidential veto.

+The president also tweeted that he looked forward to vetoing the measure, which he called "Democrat inspired."

-Twelve Republicans voted with all Senate Democrats to approve the resolution.
-The Democratic-controlled House approved it last month, 245 to 182, with just 13 House Republicans breaking with the White House.
+But in Thursday's vote to block the president's emergency declaration, 12 Republicans voted with all Senate Democrats to pass the resolution.
+The Democratic-controlled House approved it last month, 245-182, with just 13 House Republicans breaking with the White House.

-North Carolina GOP Senator Thom Tillis penned an opinion piece in the Washington Post on Feb 25 saying he would vote for the resolution blocking the president's actions to go around Congress to build a border wall, but reversed himself and opposed it on Thursday.
+North Carolina GOP Sen. Thom Tillis penned an opinion piece in the Washington Post on Feb.
+25 saying he would vote for the resolution blocking the president's actions to go around Congress to build a border wall, but reversed himself and opposed it on Thursday.

 At stake is nearly $6 billion in federal funds that President Trump redirected in a Feb.
 15 emergency declaration.
-The White House is seeking to take that money from accounts at the Treasury and Defense Departments to build physical barriers along the U.S. Mexico border.
+The White House is seeking to take that money from accounts at the Treasury and Defense departments to build physical barriers along the U.S.-Mexico border.
 The president made the order after Congress agreed on a bipartisan basis to provide $1.375 billion in wall funds for this fiscal year, but Trump said it wasn't enough.

-Senate Majority Leader Mitch McConnell, R-Ky., initially counselled the president against invoking the national emergency out of concerns it would divide Senate Republicans and test the separation of powers, but he voted with the president on Thursday and defended his actions as lawful.
+Senate Majority Leader Mitch McConnell, R-Ky., initially counseled the president against invoking the national emergency out of concerns it would divide Senate Republicans and test the separation of powers, but he voted with the president on Thursday and defended his actions as lawful.

-"He has simply operated within existing law, the National Emergencies Act of 1976, to invoke a narrow set of authorities to reprogram a narrow set of funds," McConnell said, "If Congress has grown uneasy with this new law, as many have, then we should amend it."
+"He has simply operated within existing law, the National Emergencies Act of 1976, to invoke a narrow set of authorities to reprogram a narrow set of funds," McConnell said.
+"If Congress has grown uneasy with this new law, as many have, then we should amend it."

 A vote for today’s resolution by Republican Senators is a vote for Nancy Pelosi, Crime, and the Open Border Democrats!— Donald J. Trump (@realDonaldTrump) March 14, 2019